Considering the value of information

 Where you determine that a piece of information is not relevant, or is less relevant, to the period the application relates to, you are not automatically required to get a ‘replacement’ piece of information.
 This includes gathering an alternative confirmation from a professional.
 To help you determine if you need an alternative source of supporting information, you should refer to the decision tree in the Supporting Information chapter.

-As always with PADP applications, you should be mindful of the individual’s personal circumstances and whether this has any impact on their ability to provide up-to-date supporting information.
+As always with PADP applications and award reviews, you should be mindful of the individual’s personal circumstances and whether this has any impact on their ability to provide up-to-date supporting information.

 You should refer to the guidance in the Supporting Information Decision-Making Guidance to determine your next steps where both apply: